Birmingham Curzon Street railway station (1838–1966): Use as a goods station

 During the early years of its life as a good station, horses were primarily used to shunt wagons around the depot, while capstans and turntables were also used to transfer wagons between tracks as well as to marshal them into trains.
 Different goods were handled across the site; while fruit and vegetables went through the old GJR arrival platform train shed, grain and flour was processed at the old GJR departure area.
 General freight was typically addressed beneath the 1838 L&BR train sheds.
 In 1914, Curzon Street employed more than 2,000 people, along with roughly 600 horses and 900 wagons.

-During 1923, as a result of the Railway Groupings, the ownership of Curzon Street station was transferred to the newly created London Midland & Scottish Railway.
+During 1923, as a result of the Railway Groupings, the ownership of Curzon Street station was transferred to the newly created London, Midland and Scottish Railway.
 Amid the Second World War, an incendiary bomb struck the principal building, causing mostly superficial damage, while numerous other bombs impacted nearby, after which it was repaired.
 In 1952, the principal building was given a Grade 1 Listing in recognition of its historical importance; in subsequent years, it would become the only surviving part of the original station and the world’s oldest example of monumental railway architecture.

 Curzon Street station continued to be used into the British Rail era as a goods station up until 1966.
 The platforms, along with the original train sheds, were demolished that same year.
 For several decades, the site was occupied by a Parcelforce depot; this building was demolished in May 2006.
 For a time, the site was largely used as a car park.

 Surviving structures

 Entrance building

 The surviving Grade I listed entrance building was designed by Philip Hardwick, having been intended to be used as the company's offices and boardroom.
 Built during 1838, it is among the world's oldest surviving pieces of monumental railway architecture.
 Built at a cost of £28,000, the architecture is Roman inspired, following Hardwick's trip to Italy in 1818–1819.
 It has tall pillars running up the front of the building, made out of a series of huge blocks of stone.
 The design mirrored the Euston Arch at the London end of the L&BR.
 In the original design, the building was to be flanked by two arches leading into the station: although they appear in contemporary illustrations, excavations have revealed that these were never built.
 The interior was modified in 1839 to accommodate a 'hotel' (the Victoria), although this was probably more in the nature of a refreshment room or public house, and later the booking hall, with a large iron balustraded stone staircase and offices.
 It is three storeys tall but relatively small.
-A detailed paper from Historic England can be found at the Warwickshire Railways website..
+A detailed paper from Historic England can be found at the Warwickshire Railways website.